UW Resident Group Photos

 Anna Haemel – faculty appointment at UCSF

-Andy Swanson – faculty appointment at UW Dermatology
+Andy Swanson – UW Dermatology, WI

-David Myers – private practice Utah
+David Myers – private practice UT

 2010 Graduates

-Margaret Collins – private practice in Minnesota
+Margaret Collins – private practice in MN

-Phil Hsu – private practice in California
+Phil Hsu – private practice in CA

-Tasneem Poonawalla – private practice in Wisconsin
+Tasneem Poonawalla – private practice in WI

-Melissa Stenstrom – private practice in Illinois
+Melissa Stenstrom – private practice in IL

 2009 Graduates

-Chethana Gottam – private practice in Illinois
+Chethana Gottam – private practice in IL

-Rosemarie Liu – private practice in Virginia
+Rosemarie Liu – private practice in VA

 Nicole Fett – faculty appointment at Oregon Health & Science University